-The Presbyterian Church (U.S.A.) supports Christian witness and service in the Czech Republic through partner churches and organizations and through our mission personnel, who work closely with these partners.
-The Czech Working Group is strengthening partnership relations through dialogue.
+Presbyterian World Mission supports Christian witness and service in the Czech Republic through partner churches and organizations and through our mission personnel, who work closely with these partners.
+Our mission co-workers there work with the Evangelical Church of Czech Brethren, which has more than 100,000 members in the country.
+The church operates 32 Diaconal Centers that offer extensive and much-needed social services for the impoverished.

-There is a numerically significant minority of Roma (Gypsies) in the Czech Republic.
-The PC(USA) urges our partners to serve as a bridge between the Roma and the majority population.
+There is a significant minority of Roma (Gypsies) in the Czech Republic.
+The PC(USA) works alongside our partners to serve as a bridge between the Roma and the majority population.
 We encourage the Czechs to share the lessons of faith they have learned as they persevered through five decades of Communism.

 Evangelical Church of Czech Brethren